 Exemption for Vehicles Used Solely on San Nicolas or San Clemente Islands – Vehicles used solely on San Nicolas or San Clemente Islands are exempt from all requirements in section 2449, 2449.1, and 2449.2.
 If the land use plans for the islands are changed to allow use by the general public of the islands, this exemption shall no longer be applicable.

-Exemption for Job Corps Vehicles – Vehicles used by the Job Corps nonprofit apprenticeship training program are exempt from the performance requirements in sections 2449(d), 2449.1, and 2449.2 but still must be labeled and reported in accordance with sections 2449(f) and (g).
+Exemption for Job Corps Vehicles – Vehicles used by the Job Corps nonprofit apprenticeship training program are exempt from the performance requirements in sections 2449(d), 2449.1, and 2449.2 but still must be labeled, reported, meet the adding vehicle requirements, and meet the Tier phase-out requirements in accordance with sections 2449(d)(6)(H), 2449(f), 2449(g), and 2449.1(c)(4).

 Two-Engine Vehicles – For purposes of the rounding provisions in section 2449.1(b)(5), if a two-engine vehicle is subject to this regulation, under section 2449(b), neither engine in the two-engine vehicle is required to be turned over until the hp required to be turned over under section 2449.1(b) is at least half the sum of the max hp of the primary and auxiliary engine in the two-engine vehicle.
+For purposes of the Tier phase-out provisions in section 2449.1(c), the vehicle cannot operate in California if either of the vehicle’s engines do not comply with the Tier phase-out schedule outlined in section 2449.1(c).

 On-road Registered Vehicles with Off-road Engines – If a workover rig or other on-road registered vehicle subject to this regulation with an off-road engine is repowered and will be registered and driven on-road, it must be repowered with an on-road certified engine of the same model year or newer as the engine being replaced.